What to Do When You Receive a Deportation Order

 How long do I have to appeal a deportation order?
 Generally, you have 30 days from the date of the immigration judge's decision to file an appeal with the BIA.
 This deadline is strict, so contacting an attorney immediately is essential.

 Will I be deported right away?
 Not necessarily.
 If you file an appeal or a motion to stay removal, enforcement may be paused while those proceedings are pending.
+An attorney can help you pursue these options quickly.

 What if I have U.S. citizen children?
 Having U.S. citizen children does not automatically prevent deportation, but it can be a factor in cancellation of removal proceedings and other forms of discretionary relief.
+Your attorney can help you understand how your family ties affect your case.

 How Fibi Law Can Help

-At Fibi Law, our team of deportation defense lawyers is dedicated to fighting for your right to stay with your family and your community.
 Our attorneys can guide you through every step of the process, from reviewing your deportation order and assessing your options to representing you in immigration court and before appellate bodies.
-We work to protect your rights at every stage.
+We work to protect your rights at every stage and will never make promises about outcomes, but we will fight as hard as possible on your behalf.

 Every situation is different.
 Speak with one of our attorneys to understand exactly where you stand and what your next step should be.